roop/roop.github.io/_posts/2016-04-28-apples-prospects-in-india.md

 but India has far less number of people who can afford an iPhone than China does.
 The addressable market for Apple in India is tiny, and is growing quite slowly [^pew].
-Of that, those who can afford the current year flagship will constitute a miniscule number compared to China.
+Of that, those who can afford the current year flagship will constitute a minuscule number compared to China.

 As Ben Thompson [explains][stratechery]: